DumplingYu/AutoAuth-YKPS/README.md

 Supported OS: **OSX / macOS 10.9+**

+## Note
+Simply downloading and running the python file in github **will not work**!
+Please download through the links below and follow the installation instructions!

 ## Known Issues
 * In rare situations, the program takes forever to run
 * In rare situations, the program lags the computer